marco-scatassi/GeoSpatial-analysis/facility-location-Bergen/data/09_streamlit_md/Deterministic_results/1 facilities/sideBysideWithMap.md

 - **morning**, $(d_{i,j})$ is the average time, w.r.t. morning data collected, needed to travel from the location $i$ to the location $j$.
 - **midday**, $(d_{i,j})$ is the average time, w.r.t. midday data collected, needed to travel from the location $i$ to the location $j$.
 - **afternoon**, $(d_{i,j})$ is the average time, w.r.t. afternoon data collected, needed to travel from the location $i$ to the location $j$.

+**HOW THE POINT MOVE IN DIFFERENT SCENARIOS IS KINDA WEIRD AND DATA COLLECTED NEED TO BE ANALYSED MORE IN DETAILS**